rust-master/Blockchain-Interview-Questions-Answers/README.md

-# Blockchain Interview Question & Answers
+# Blockchain Interview Questions & Answers

 ## Blockchain

 - What is Blockchain
-- Describe the Consensum Machenism
+- Describe the Consensus Mechanism
-- Difference between Decenterlized & Distributed
+- Difference between decentralized & distributed
-- What is Mrekel Tree
+- What is Merkle Tree
 - What is Hashing
 - What is Mining
 - which hashing algorithm use in Bitcoin and Ethereum
 - Explain the Types of Blockchain
-- Public , Private, Hybrid, Consursim
+  - Public, Private, Hybrid, Consortium
 - What is on chain and off chain
 - What is IPFS
-- What is cryptography
+- What is Cryptography
 - What is stacking, yeild farming, burning
 - Explain Proof of Work (POW)
 - Explain Proof of Stack (POS)